ryangary321/solution-ai-barista/client/web/angular-customer-app/README.md

 What's my order?
 Submit my order
 ```

+## Migrate to use Genkit and Cloud Run
+As mentioned in the caution above, this sample app runs the Gemini API on the client for easy prototyping.
+For a real-world application, you should never call the Gemini API directly from a web client with an unsecured API key.

+This sample app is a client side version of the [AI Barista app](https://github.com/FirebaseExtended/solution-ai-barista/tree/main).
+This solution moves all AI logic to a secure backend using [Genkit](https://genkit.dev/), eliminating the risk of exposing your API key, and uses [Cloud Run](https://genkit.dev/go/docs/cloud-run/) for a scalable serverless backend.

+Checkout [AI Barista's codebase](https://github.com/FirebaseExtended/solution-ai-barista/tree/main) and the [accompanying guide](https://developers.google.com/solutions/learn/agentic-barista) if you wish to move beyond this sample.

 ## Delete and clean up deployed services

 To avoid continued billing for the resources that you have created as part of trying out this demo app, delete the Firebase project or disable the deployed services.